Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Introduction

-Graph data augmentation is central to contrastive learning, generating diverse and informative views; see also \cref{sec:additional_related_work}.
-While general-purpose augmentations are well-studied, few works target L2O problems. \citet{duan2022augment} designs satisfiability-preserving augmentations for SAT, and \citet{huang2023searching} samples neighborhoods around expert solutions.
+While general-purpose augmentations are well-studied, few works target L2O problems. \citet{duan2022augment} designs satisfiability-preserving augmentations for SAT problems, and \citet{huang2023searching} samples neighborhoods around expert solutions.
 A concurrent work~\citep{zeng2025clcr} explores constraint permutations in MILPs.
-Compared with these works, we propose efficient and principled transformations, tailored for supervised and contrastive learning in linear and quadratic programming.
+Compared with these works, we propose efficient, principled transformations, tailored for supervised and contrastive learning in linear and quadratic programming.